 This mask fits your face and has minimal areas that are not covered.
 16 Deep Near infrared bulbs are strategically placed in the areas you need the most ( around the eyes and lips )

-This mask has the most beauty awards, and for a good reason.
+This mask has the most beauty awards as well as clinical trials.

 Pros